|

 -

 Designed for non-science majors.
-Topics include naked-eye observations, planetary motion, the solar system and the origin, structure and evolution of stars, galaxies and the universe.
-Satisfies general distribution requirements.
-Lecture only.
+A broad survey course with topics including naked-eye observations, planetary motion, the solar system and the origin, structure and evolution of stars, galaxies and the universe.
+Knowledge of arithmetic and basic algebra are expected.

 -